MND on the Corrie cobbles

 What is the Association's take on having MND featured on prime-time television?

-So many people in our community talk to us about how important awareness is and how much they want us to educate the public, so they don't have to explain themselves or the disease to people.
-Imagine having a terminal illness and then having to explain what it is repeatedly.
-It's heart-breaking.
-We are working hard to change that and the kind of awareness that will come from this storyline will help enormously.
+So many people in our community talk to us about how important awareness is and how much they want us to educate the public, so they don’t have to explain themselves or the disease to people.
+Imagine having a terminal illness and then having to explain what it is, repeatedly.
+We are working hard to change that and the kind of awareness that has come from this storyline is helping.

-Six million viewers will see a character living through an MND diagnosis and then progressing through the disease on screen.
-They will all gain a better understanding of what MND is, the impact on the person and, just as importantly, on those around them.
-People in the MND community often say it’s not a community that anyone would ever want to be part of but once you are, it is a community, offering support, love and time to each other.
-We will see the value of that community support as the character Paul’s loved ones and neighbours rally around him.
+Six million viewers are watching a character living through an MND diagnosis and what happens next.
+In doing so, they are gaining a better understanding of what MND is, the impact on the person and, just as importantly, on those around them.
+People in the MND community often say it’s not a community that anyone would ever want to be part of but, once you are, it is a community offering support, love and time to each other.
+We have seen the value of that community support as character Paul’s loved ones and neighbours have rallied around him.

 I'm not happy with how MND has been portrayed on Coronation Street